DimWebDev/thought-to-note-lite-be/README.md

   - This command will create a `.mvn/wrapper` directory containing the necessary Maven Wrapper files.

 - **Using Maven Wrapper**:
   - Once the Maven Wrapper is set up, replace the `mvn` command with `./mvnw` (on Unix/Linux/macOS) or `mvnw.cmd` (on Windows) in your commands.
+Take into consideration that to run all tests the database inside the docker container must have been initialized because some tests use transactions.
 For example, to run all tests:
     ```bash
     ./mvnw test
     ```